D8-X/d8x-cli/README.md

 ssh -F ./manager_ssh_jump.conf jump_host -L 5433:<YOUR_RDS_HOSTNAME_HERE>:5432 -v -N
 ```

-#### Broker server (optional)
+#### Broker Server
-If you chose to provision broker-server, once provisioning is done, broker
-server deployment and nginx + certbot configuration will be performed.
-If you
+Upon selecting broker-server provisioning, deployment and nginx + certbot configuration will be performed.
-select to configure SSL (certbot setup), you must make sure to set up your DNS A
+When you select to configure SSL (certbot setup), you need to set up your DNS "A"
 records of your provided domains to point to your broker-server public ip
 address.
 This ip address will be displayed to you in the setup process, or you
 can find it in `hosts.cfg` file or in your server provider's dashboard.